AstraDraw/astradraw-app/GIPHY_SUPPORT.md

   "stickersTab": "Stickers",
   "emojis": "Emojis",
   "gifs": "GIFs",
+  "staticEmojis": "Static",
   "trending": "Trending",
+  "popular": "Popular",
   "noResults": "No results found",
   "loading": "Loading...",
   "error": "Failed to load content",
   "apiKeyMissing": "GIPHY API key is not configured", "poweredBy": "Powered by GIPHY",
-  "clickToInsert": "Click to add to canvas"
+  "poweredByTwemoji": "Twemoji by Twitter (CC-BY 4.0)", "clickToInsert": "Click to add to canvas", "dragToInsert": "Drag to canvas or click to insert" }
-}
 ```